Aditya-1729-A/Slash-Scrapers/README.md

 For multimedia scraper
 install python and add it to environment variables on your system
 1)  open cmd in the folder directory in which the files are saved.
-2)  pip install requests tqdm beautifulsoup4 praw selenium webdriver-manager
+2)  run pip install requests tqdm beautifulsoup4 praw selenium webdriver-manager
 3)  install other libraries as needed.
 4)  run multimedia_scraper.py
 5)  A GUI will open select the websites you want to scrape. also give inputs on what the data is expected to be found.